spatel13/QuikResponse/README.md

 ### Back-end
 **For a more detailed overview, please go into the back-end subfolder**

-Database API sitting in front of MySQL and power by Python/Flask
+Database API sitting in front of SQLite and powered by Python/Flask

+### Database
+**For a more detailed overview, please go into the databse subfolder**

+Due to limitations of hosting, we are using SQLite DB file to store data